semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

-We can retrieve information about the data type of each column using the dtypes function on the dataframe and we can clearly see that the columns have floats as data type.
+We can retrieve information about the data type of each column using the dtypes function on the dataframe, and we can clearly see that the columns have floats as a data type.

 ```python